umangkrsinha/jobApplicationPortal/readme.txt

 Please read the following to use this app appropiately:

 	1).
-First of all to run the app correctly you should have the following softwares installed on your system:
+First of all you should have the following softwares installed on your system:

 			a).
 MongoDB
 			b).
 Nodejs

-		additionally you should also have an active internet connection to download the css, angular, jquery and bootstrap files from the respective CDNs.
+		have an active internet connection to download the css, angular, jquery and bootstrap files from the respective CDNs.

 	2).
-Secondly, open terminal, cd into this file's directory and run: npm install (use sudo here if you see any errors), now the app can be run, just do this: make sure mongod is running and do: node start or do: node app in this directory, the app will run on localhost:3000.
+Open terminal, cd into this file's directory and run: npm install (use sudo here if you see any errors), now the app can be run, just do this: make sure mongod is running and do: node start or node app in this directory, the app will run on localhost:3000.

 	3).
 In the app at places where you are given an option to upload a file please upload a pdf only, for uploading other types of files go to ./routes/files.js and edit line 12 of this file like this: change '.pdf' string to '.<file extn>' (eg: '.jpg'),